Krutal0706/Accident-Prediction/docs/project_proposal.md

 * Which variables/columns may be selected as features/predictors for your ML models?

-  Light Conditions, Weather Conditions, Road Surface Conditions, Latitude, Logitude.
+  NUmber of Vehicles, Light and Weather Conditions, Road Surface Conditions, Latitude, Logitude.